 Allowing firms to simultaneously issue both non-voting and voting shares will increase the set of firms that find it optimal to issue dual-class shares.
-This assertion is based on the following line of reasoning: Existing one-vote shareholders prefer non-voting shares when the level of underinvestment is high; that is, $1 - \frac{P(x)}{P(\bar{x})} \geqslant g(\alpha, \beta, \kappa^0, b_I, a_I)$.
+This assertion is based on the following line of reasoning: Existing one-vote shareholders prefer non-voting shares when the level of underinvestment is high; that is, $1 - \frac{P(x)}{P(\bar{x})} \ge g(, \beta, \kappa^0, b_I, a_I)$.
 From Equation (P11-5) we know that the RHS of the above inequality is an increasing function of κ^0 which itself is an increasing function of $n^0(\bar{x})$.
-Hence, as $n^0(\bar{x})$ decreases, the outside shareholders will find it optimal to allow the manager to finance investments using non-voting shares, even for low levels of underinvestment.
+Hence, as $n^0(\bar{x})$ decreases, the outside shareholders find it optimal to allow the manager to finance investments using non-voting shares, even for low levels of underinvestment.
 If the investments are partly financed using voting shares and this analysis is carried out over the remaining projects, the relevant $n^0(\bar{x})$ will have a smaller value, implying that the existing shareholders, the owners of the voting shares, would be more willing to allow managers to issue non-voting shares.
-In this case the existing shareholders could allow the manager the choice of issuing voting shares or a mix of θ -voting shares per non-voting share issued.
+In this case, the existing shareholders could allow the manager the choice of issuing voting shares or a mix of θ -voting shares per non-voting share issued.

-5.3 Multiple classes of shares
+6.3 Multiple classes of shares

 We considered a firm that issues only two classes of shares: Voting and non-voting shares.
 One logical extension to this model is to consider multiple classes of shares.
 Is it optimal either for the manager or for existing shareholders to issue multiple classes of shares?
-Shares that give their owners fractional voting rights can be considered.
-Thus, the firm could simultaneously issue shares with θ_0 , θ_1 , θ_2 , and θ_3 votes (an example can be $\theta_0 = 0, \theta_1 = 0.33, \theta_2 = 0.5$, and $\theta_3 = 1$).
-In the above framework, the shares with fractional votes will be issued if the fractional votes have value.
-The fractional votes will have value if there is a sufficient mass of each of these classes of shares outstanding so that the rival is forced to buy them to take control of the firm.
+Consider shares that give their owners fractional voting rights can be considered.
+Now, the firm can simultaneously issue shares with θ_0 , θ_1 , θ_2 , and θ_3 votes (an example can be $\theta_0 = 0$, $\theta_1 = 0.33$, $\theta_2 = 0.5$, and $\theta_3 = 1$).
+In the above framework, the shares with fractional votes are issued if the fractional votes have value.

+The fractional votes have value if there is a sufficient mass of each of these share classes outstanding so that the rival is forced to buy them to take control of the firm.

 The manager can raise the cost of a takeover for the rival by issuing multiple classes of shares.
-This does not mean that it is optimal for the manager to issue multiple classes of shares.
-The manager bears a cost when he issues multiple classes of shares.
-This cost is in the form of lower dividends.
-The existing shareholders are likely to find multiple classes of shares detrimental to their interest.
-As the number of classes of shares increases the probability of a change in control is likely to decrease very quickly.
+However, this does not mean that it is optimal for the manager to issue multiple share classes.
+The manager bears a cost when he issues multiple share classes, which is in the form of lower dividends.
+Thus, the existing shareholders are likely to find multiple classes of shares detrimental to their interest.
+As the number of share classes increases the probability of a change in control is likely to decrease very quickly.
 The compensating factor, investment, is unlikely to go up fast enough to increase the value of the shares held by outside shareholders.
-Thus, multiple classes of shares are unlikely to be optimal for old shareholders.
+Thus, multiple share classes are unlikely to be optimal for old shareholders.

-6 Conclusions
+7 Conclusions